JaideepSingh009/PROJECT/README.md

   - `cogs` → Cost of goods sold
   - `total_sale` → Final sale amount

+## Objectives

+1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+2. **Data Cleaning**: Identify and remove any records with missing or null values.
+3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

+## Project Structure

   ### 1. Database Setup

 - **Database Creation**: The project starts by creating a database named `retail_sales.csv``.